Writing, Literature & Publishing Faculty

 Director & Editor-In-Chief of Ploughshares and Distinguished Publisher-In-Residence (2008)

 Ladette Randolph is the Director/Editor-in-chief of Ploughshares magazine.
-She is the author of two novels: the award-winning A Sandhills Ballad and Haven's Wake (forthcoming) and the award-winning short story collection This is Not the Tropics, as well as the editor of two anthologies: The Big Empty and A Different Plain.
+She is the author of four books, a memoir Leaving the Pink House (forthcoming Fall 2014), two novels: A Sandhills Ballad (a New York Times Editor's Choice book) and Haven's Wake, and the award-winning short story collection This is Not the Tropics, as well as the editor of two anthologies: The Big Empty and A Different Plain.

 WLP Dept. News

 WLP students, faculty, and alumni bring creativity and unparalleled passion to the study and craft of writing, literature, and publishing.